You are here

 ACT Graduating Class Results

-Student ACT college entrance exam results are available in WISEdash beginning with the 2007-08 school year.
-The results are submitted directly to the DPI by ACT, Inc. at the beginning of each school year for students that are expected to graduate from high school that year.
+Student ACT graduating class exam results are available in WISEdash beginning with the 2007-08 school year.
+The results are submitted directly to DPI by ACT at the beginning of each school year for students that are expected to graduate from high school that year.
 For students that have taken the exam multiple times, DPI receives the result of the most recent attempt regardless of when that exam was actually taken.

-When a student takes the ACT as an elective and not as part of the Wisconsin statewide 11th grade administration, the Writing section of the ACT is optional.
-This means that many students in the ACT graduating class results will not have Writing scores.
-If a student does not have a Writing score they will also not have a Combined/ELA score.
+When a student takes the ACT as an elective and not as part of the Wisconsin statewide 11th grade administration, the writing section of the ACT is optional.
+This means that some students in the ACT graduating class results will not have writing scores.
+If a student does not have a writing score, they will also not have an ELA score.

-ACT graduating class results are reported as scores for all sections and College Ready / Below College Ready for English, Mathematics, Reading and Science.
+ACT graduating class results are reported as scores for all sections and College Ready / Below College Ready for English, mathematics, reading and science.
+No ACT benchmarks are provided for the composite and writing scores.

 ACT College Readiness Benchmark Scores